daos-stack/daos/docs/admin/deployment.md

 ### Storage Discovery and Selection

-This section covers how to manually detect and select storage devices to be used by by DAOS.
+This section covers how to manually detect and select storage devices to be used by DAOS.
 The server configuration file gives an administrator the ability to control storage selection.

 #### Discovery